AlphaGit/alphas-manifesto-blog/_drafts/4hww.md

 This being said, there's one thing that stuck with me.
 He talks about the "new rich" and the type of living that they could obtain.
 It's not about having an inifite cashflow of money and just lazing around the rest of your life, but being able to enjoy your life consistently.
 Taking mini-retirements every once in a while, without waiting until an actual retirement.
 This seems like a very centered point of view, looking at life like a marathon and not a race.

+Still, I recognize that it follows the structured of a fallacy reasoning.
+By creating a new term ("new rich"), he can claim it is not exactly as "being rich" but it is similar, and then explains that it is not about the money, but about the experiences an living.
+While I agree that is is a good point of view, I disagree that calling it "new rich" is useful at all.
+It is not being rich, it is just living your life.
+But "new rich" as a name makes you think it is equivalent to having a lot of money, so you shift the goal you have as if you have achieved something similar.
+It is not.
+It's a diffferent thing.

 ## What about your day job?

 Tim suggests negotiating (actually, forcing) your employee to allow you to do remote work, in a way that you have more time than you are actually expected to do.
 On the one hand, this makes sense: if your performance is results-driven, you don't need to crunch 8 hours a day every day, as long as you're doing the best work that your company needs.

 But if your work is per-hour, like many contractors or freelancers will do, this is ethically debatable as well (charging more than you actually work).
 This really depends on other factors, but you can see how charging for work that you won't do might be seen as fishy, at the very least.
+You might argue that if the employer is willing to pay it, then it is fine.
+But employers are **not** willing to pay that.
+What would happen if, as a freelancer, you went to your employer and said "I'll do it in less time, but I still want to be paid full time".
+Do you think they'd accept?

 Once you have the time you need, you can start creating your muse: your self-sustaining business.